Sakil-JU-CSE-28/Decluttered-Dhaka-Metro-Rail/README.md

 - **User Authentication**:
   - Users must register and log in to access the app’s features.
   - Ensures secure and personalized experiences for users.
+- **Track Metro**:
+  - Users can access the latest geolocation of metros.
+- **View Profile**:
+  - Users can access and edit their profile info.
 ## How It Works

 - **Registration and Login**: Users register with their email, name, and password, and log in to access app features.